bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 2|...| 84.33
 10|...| 44.44

-where the `fee_rate` column is the output we want, called the `target` or `label` in ML terminology and the other columns are our inputs.
+where the `fee_rate` column is the output we want, also called the "*target*" or "*label*" in ML terminology, and the other columns are our inputs.

-Is this data already available in the blockchain?
-Unfortunately, it isn't.
+Can we build this table just by looking at the Bitcoin blockchain?
+Unfortunately, we can't:
-What's basically missing is when the node first saw a transaction that has been confirmed in a block.
-With hindsight, the fee-rate of that transaction is the exact value that was needed.
+The main thing that's missing is an indication of when the node first saw a transaction that has been later confirmed in a block.
+With that knowledge we can say that the fee-rate of that transaction was the exact value required to confirm within the number of blocks it actually took to be confirmed.
+For instance, if we see transaction `t` when the blockchain is at height `1000` and then we notice that `t` has been included in block `1006`, we can clearly say that the fee-rate paid by `t` was the exact value required to get confirmed within the next `6` blocks.

-To have a model, we need the data.
+So to build our model, we first need this data.

 #### The data logger